John McCabe (writer): Career

 Early in his career Dr. McCabe taught acting at Detroit's Wayne State University, City College of New York, Interlochen Arts Academy, and New York University where, as professor of dramatic art, he headed the Educational Theatre Department for many years.
 He also had a strong interest in popular culture: movies, Broadway plays and musicals, and comedies.
 His Mr. Laurel and Mr. Hardy first published in 1961, is credited with helping to establish the critical reputation of the 20th-century comedy duo.
 He also wrote separate books about each man: The Comedy World of Stan Laurel (1974) and Babe: The Life of Oliver Hardy (1989).
 Having become a show-business biographer, McCabe also wrote George M. Cohan: The Man Who Owned Broadway (1973); Cagney by Cagney (the ghostwritten autobiography of James Cagney, 1976); Cagney (1997); Charlie Chaplin (1978 and 1992); Grand Hotel (1987 and 1993); and Laurel & Hardy [with Al Kilgore & Richard W. Bann] (1984).
 He also contributed to The Laurel and Hardy Encyclopedia by Glenn Mitchell (1995).

 In 1964, Dr. McCabe established the international Laurel and Hardy society, The Sons of the Desert, named after one of the team's films.
 The founding members were McCabe, actors Orson Bean and Chuck McCann, cartoonist Al Kilgore, and John Municino.
 After the group had grown to dozens of chapters around the world, McCabe took the title "Exhausted Ruler" (a quotation from the Sons of the Desert film).
 He told a reporter that he modeled the group on The Baker Street Irregulars, a fan organization for Sherlock Holmes, of which he had been a member.
+McCabe was one of the chief contributors to the BBC's Omnibus arts strand tribute to the comedy duo, Cuckoo: A Celebration of Mr. Laurel and Mr. Hardy, in 1974.
+Appearing alongside Dick Van Dyke, Jerry Lewis, Spike Milligan, Hal Roach, Marvin Hatley and Marcel Marceau, McCabe spoke about the Sons of the Desert.

 From 1967 to 1970, Dr. McCabe chaired the Department of Drama and Theatre Arts at Mackinac College on Mackinac Island.
 There he oversaw theater productions by students and staff, their many performances including The Glass Menagerie, John Brown's Body, The Importance of Being Earnest, The Old Lady Shows Her Medals, Everyman, Salad Days, and The Zoo Story.
 In 1968, John Brown's Body was entered in the Regionals of the American College Theater Festival.
 When Mackinac College closed in 1970, he taught Speech, Shakespeare, and Drama at Lake Superior State College (now Lake Superior State University) (Sault Ste.
 Marie)) for 16 years while maintaining his home on Mackinac Island.
 As a professor, McCabe pushed his students in writing and speech.
 He and two other professors established the Unicorn Hunters, and annually published a word to be banned from use on campus - one year it was "awesome".